Geocaching…a worldwide scavenger hunt!

-I recently had my first geocaching experience while my brother, Matt, and his fiancée, Angela, were visiting Steven and I here on St. Croix.
+I had my first geocaching experience while my brother, Matt, and his wife, Angela, were visiting us here on St. Croix.
 Over the course of a week, we searched for (and found) four different geocaches spread out all over the island.
 Out of the four geocaches we found, three of them were within walking distance of a road that was easily accessible and were relatively easy to find; however, one of them involved a hike up a hill with no trail through some very tall grass and bushes.
 I recommend that you wear proper attire, including comfortable walking shoes and sun protection, for your geocaching adventure….and maybe bring a machete!

 For those of you interested in becoming a geocacher visit geocaching.com and sign up for a free account to participate.
 Your free account will allow you to search in different postal codes, states or countries and provides a list of geocaches in that area.
 The GPS coordinates for each geocache are provided, as well as a level of difficulty, additional hints to help you in your search, and there is even a comments section where you can read what others have written about their search for the geocache or add your own comments, stories and/or pictures.
 There are also many iPhone and Android apps that will help you find geocaches near you and uses your phones GPS to guide you to its location.

 Geocaching is a fun and adventurous way to enjoy St. Croix, even for those that have lived here for years.
-According to the current geocaching.com map of St. Croix, there are 26 geocaches of varying sizes and diverse locations; some are deep underwater or accessible only by boat.
+According to the current geocaching.com map of St. Croix, there are more than a dozen geocaches of varying sizes and diverse locations; some are deep underwater or accessible only by boat.
 For those avid geocachers, keep in mind that the caches hidden on the east end of St. Croix are those which are found at the easternmost point of the United States!
-I have been told geocaching is a very addicting pastime, so give it a try…happy hunting!
+I have been told geocaching is a very addicting pastime (in a good way), so give it a try.
+Happy hunting!

 – Jennie Ogden, Editor